 EBC Group is one of the largest and most respected providers of IT Support.
 With offices across the UK, we deliver everything from award-winning help desk services to complete IT infrastructure design, management and implementation.
-As the winner of 'Managed Service Provider of the Year' at the 2017 SVC Awards and trusted partner to our clients for almost 30 years, you can rely on us.
+As the winner of 'Managed Service Provider of the Year' at the 2017 SVC Awards and trusted partner to our clients for over 30 years, you can rely on us.

 How to choose IT support – a user's guide

 Managed IT support involves a managed service provider (MSP) working proactively to take responsibility for your IT systems and services, allowing them to implement strategic improvements and efficiencies, rather than simply responding to problems as they occur.
 The outsourced work will be paid for with a fixed monthly fee for services and repairs as agreed by a service-level agreement that specifies the appropriate performance and quality levels.
 As many IT services are now available through cloud computing and hosting services, managed IT support services can provide you with access to a variety of infrastructure, platform, server and software solutions through their own data centres.